-We heightened these effects with radical and regular reconfiguration of the audience’s perception of their relationship to the space and to the action; with shockingly swift and extreme cuts between scenes; and, at the height of the scene of pandemonium which forms the centrepiece of the horror, with planted audience members experiencing hysteric possession.
+We heightened these effects with radical and frequent reconfiguration of the audience’s perception of their relationship to the space and to the action; with shockingly swift and extreme cuts between scenes; and, at the height of the scene of pandemonium which forms the centrepiece of the horror, with planted audience members experiencing hysteric possession.
 Anna’s extraordinary movement work pushed an extremely talented company to their limits, with the aim of doing the same to the audience.
 The overall experience of the production was designed to recall, cumulatively, the effect of looking piecemeal at one of the great Bosch hellscapes from The Garden of Earthly Delights and The Haywain.

 I hope these images show that, like Bosch, we also found beauty in the horror.
 Manuela Harding’s astonishing and bold costumes plunged us into a world which recalled both the contemporary police state and the theocratic early 17th-century, when the events of the play took place.
 Josh Gadsby’s exquisite lighting illuminated hellish visions like flashes of lightning.

 It’s fair to say that not everybody who saw this production will have enjoyed it; it wasn’t designed to be enjoyed.
 Fully expecting people to want to leave, we built into the dramaturgy acknowledgements of the strong natural urge to both avert our eyes from horror and to commit ourselves to it vertiginously.
 But nobody did leave; audiences were riveted.
 Some, perhaps, might wish they had followed their impulse to extricate themselves: we’ve since been accused, more than once, of disturbing people’s sleep.

 Trailer for the show, made by the brilliant Peter James of Blind Crow Films:

 An interview I gave during rehearsals about the work is here.